Capital City: Copenhagen

 This can be received in the public or private sector, but children can also be home-schooled, given they meet the accepted standards.
-Class sizes are generally smaller, and children are well tended to, not solely focusing on their performance, rather their emotional state and social skills.
+Class sizes are generally smaller, and children are well tended to, not solely focusing on their performance but rather on their emotional state and social skills.

 Being a student in Denmark

 Education in Denmark is free for EU and Danish students, and there are also a variety of grants and scholarships to help with any student fees.
-As an average, a student needs about €1000 a month, varying depending on their habits and lifestyle.
+On average, a student needs about €1000 a month, varying depending on their habits and lifestyle.

 Denmark is a top destination for international students.
 It is often regarded as offering some of the best public services in the world.

-Seven of the top-ranked universities, according to The Academic Ranking of World Universities and Times Higher Education World University Rankings are located right here.
+According to The Academic Ranking of World Universities and Times Higher Education World University Rankings, seven of the top-ranked universities are located right here.

-The best university of Denmark has been the University of Copenhagen for many years in a row.
+The best university in Denmark has been the University of Copenhagen for many years in a row.
 Still, students across the country enjoy high-quality education.
 Some programs in Denmark even offer self-scheduling options.

 Healthcare in Denmark

-Denmark is known for its significant efforts in developing and bettering their e-health system.
-The digitalization of Danish healthcare allows every citizen and every doctor to access their personal Electronic Health Record.
+Denmark is known for its significant efforts in developing and bettering its e-health system.
+The digitalization of Danish healthcare allows every citizen and every doctor to access their personal Electronic Health Records.
 The Danish healthcare-IT strategy also helps elderly people stay healthy in the comfort of their own homes and ensures an increase in their quality of life.

 Registered Danish residents are all automatically enrolled in health care, which is mostly free to use as it is publicly financed.
 Hospital and emergency care are also free of charge.

-People from the EU are covered by health care insurance according to EU regulations.
+According to EU regulations, people from the EU are covered by health care insurance.
 If you don’t have a European Health Insurance Card or a certificate that temporarily replaces this card, you will have to pay for non-urgent health care yourself.
 You may seek reimbursement afterwards.
-The price of such a visit will, of course, vary in comparison to the UK, but you can find thorough information in our article on the costs of living in Denmark.
+The price of such a visit will, of course, vary compared to the UK, but you can find thorough information in our article on the costs of living in Denmark.